ericholscher/ericholscher.com/site/blog/drafts/code-conduct-organizers-perspective.rst

 We established a `Code of Conduct`_ for the conference because it felt like the right thing to do.
-I believe in increasing diversity, and know that Codes of Conduct matter to people who I care about.
+I believe in increasing diversity, and I know that Codes of Conduct matter to people who I care about.
 So,
 it initially started out as a way to signal to people that we really care.